Your baby has arrived! Welcome to the fourth trimester, the phrase commonly used for the three months after delivery.

 6. Have newborn photos taken.

 The early days are hazy, and newborns grow rapidly.
 Newborn baby photos help capture those memories; plus, they’re basically cuteness overload.
-If a newborn photographer isn’t in the budget, try capturing some cute shots yourself or ask a friend who’s amazing at Instagram to take some for you (once social distancing is over).
+If a newborn photographer isn’t in the budget, try capturing some cute shots yourself or ask a friend who’s amazing at Instagram to take some for you.
 Don’t forget to put yourself in some of the shots (our leggings and nursing tanks will help you feel cute – and comfy)!

 7. Get breastfeeding help early on.